ironhack-labs/lab-express-basic-auth/readme.md

 - `/main` - Add a funny picture of a cat and a link back to the home page
 - `/private` - Add your favorite `gif` and an `<h1>` denoting the page as private.

-Create the views and the custom authentication middleware.
+Create the views and the custom authentication middleware function.
 Once created, use the middleware and protect the routes to prevent access to users who are not being authenticated.

 ## Bonus | The validation